IDEO-coLAB/pyfi/README.md

   }],
 });

-// callback for when python has started py._.onReady(() => {
+// callback for when pythonic is ready py._.onReady(() => {
   // we wrap args in an array and kwargs in an object py.my_very_fancy_function([1, 2], {commentary: 'way to go!'})